 This should help you prep for an interview.
-We'll soon post on interview ettiqute.
+We'll soon post on interview etiquette.
 Once you walk into the interview room, what should you do?

-Learn why soft skills are even more important that your technical skills on this blog article.
+Learn why soft skills can be even more important than your technical skills on this blog article.